tamzidmd/voat-api-library-android/README.md

 After the Voat.co API is fully released, I will be using [Semantic Versioning 2.0.0](http://semver.org/) to push updates.

 I would be glad to have contributors help with this project.

+## Image Credits

+The [Android robot](http://developer.android.com/distribute/tools/promote/brand.html) is reproduced or modified from work created and shared by Google and used according to terms described in the [Creative Commons 3.0 Attribution License](http://creativecommons.org/licenses/by/3.0/).

+The [G Is For Goat](https://openclipart.org/detail/87079/g-is-for-goat) image is reproduced or modified from work created and shared by mazeo and used according to terms described in the [Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/)